-Donor generosity allows Roper St. Francis Healthcare to maintain its reputation for delivering compassionate, quality care.
+Donor generosity allows Roper St. Francis to maintain its reputation for delivering compassionate, quality care.
 The extraordinary costs associated with updating aging facilities and funding future initiatives simply cannot be covered without the support of our community.
 The Foundation is currently focusing on the following initiatives:

 roper st. francis cancer care